MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 # Lab 16 - Using Azure Key Vault for Managed Identities

-# RobertS - Key Vault appears to require a subscription.
-At least it did for me.
-Probably just add a note to the top that say subscription required.

 ## Lab scenario

 When you use managed identities for Azure resources, your code can get access tokens to authenticate to resources that support Azure AD authentication.
 However, not all Azure services support Azure AD authentication.
 To use managed identities for Azure resources with those services, store the service credentials in Azure Key Vault, and use the managed identity to access Key Vault to retrieve the credentials.